 Intelligence Tech Exec Picked for Deputy DOD R&D Chief

 President Trump announced on March 2 his intention to nominate Lisa Porter to be deputy under secretary of defense for research and engineering (R&E), a new position.
 Porter is currently director of IQT Labs, the research arm of In-Q-Tel, a nonprofit venture capital firm funded by the U.S. intelligence community.
-Porter holds a master’s degree in nuclear engineering from MIT and a doctorate in applied physics from Stanford University.
-She has previously worked at MIT, the Institute for Defense Analyses, and the Defense Advanced Research Projects Agency, and she was NASA’s associate administrator for its Aeronautics Research Mission Directorate during Mike Griffin’s tenure as the agency’s administrator.
+Porter holds a bachelor’s degree in nuclear engineering from MIT and a doctorate in applied physics from Stanford University.
+She has previously worked at MIT and the Defense Advanced Research Projects Agency, and she was NASA’s associate administrator for its Aeronautics Research Mission Directorate during Mike Griffin’s tenure as the agency’s administrator.
 After leaving NASA in 2008, Porter served as the first director of the Intelligence Advanced Research Projects Activity and was president of Teledyne Scientific and Imaging before her move to In-Q-Tel.
 Pending her confirmation, she will return to working closely with Griffin, who was sworn in as under secretary of defense for R&E on Feb.
 20.